viamrobotics/docs/docs/services/motion.md

 For a usage example, see [sample code above](#examples).

-The available constraints are:
+The available constraints, linear, psuedolinear, orientation, and Free, are covered in the following sub-sections.

-#### Linear Constraint
+### Linear Constraint

-The Linear constraint ({“motion_profile”: “linear”}) forces the path taken by `component_name` to follow an exact linear path from the start to the goal.
+The linear constraint (`{“motion_profile”: “linear”}`) forces the path taken by `component_name` to follow an exact linear path from the start to the goal.
 If the start and goal orientations are different, the orientation along the path will follow the quaternion Slerp (Spherical Linear Interpolation) of the orientation from start to goal.
 This has the following sub-options:

 <table>